SainsburyWellcomeCentre/lasagna/README.md

 cd lasagna
 ```

-An environment file is provided.
+A Conda environment yml file is provided.
 If you use [conda](https://docs.conda.io/en/latest/), you can create a virtual environment and download all the dependencies by running:
 ```
 git clone https://github.com/SainsburyWellcomeCentre/lasagna.git